Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $50,000 In Clariant AG To Contact Him Directly To Discuss Their Options

 - CLZNY

-NEW YORK, NY / ACCESSWIRE / April 15, 2022 / Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Clariant AG ADR ("Clariant AG" or the "Company") (OTC PINK:CLZNY).
+NEW YORK, NY / ACCESSWIRE / April 17, 2022 / Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Clariant AG ADR ("Clariant AG" or the "Company") (OTC:CLZNY).

 If you suffered losses exceeding $50,000 investing in Clariant AG stock or options and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).
 You may also click here for additional information: www.faruqilaw.com/CLZNY.